sreesreejuks/markdown-editor/README.md

 ## How can I deploy this project?

-Simply open [markdown-editor](https://sreesreejuks.com/projects/9d78ed86-f600-4cd1-b115-e8dbb46fbf6c) and click on Share -> Publish.
+Simply open [Lovable](https://lovable.dev/projects/9d78ed86-f600-4cd1-b115-e8dbb46fbf6c) and click on Share -> Publish.

+## I want to use a custom domain - is that possible?

+We don't support custom domains (yet).
+If you want to deploy your project under your own domain then we recommend using Netlify.
+Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)